Participate in one of the League’s task forces

 When and where are the meetings?

-Task force meetings are usually held during the summer at the League building (with a remote option), although last year’s meeting were entirely remote due to the pandemic.
-The 2021 meetings have not yet been scheduled, but when they are, the dates and locations will be posted here.
+Task force meetings are usually held during the summer at the League building with a remote option.
+The 2022 meetings have not yet been scheduled, but when they are, the dates and locations will be posted here.

 Who can be on a task force?